Backyard burn season is closed.

 - Any material that creates dense smoke or noxious odors

 WARNING: GASOLINE AND OTHER FLAMMABLE LIQUIDS ARE VERY VOLATILE AND DANGEROUS.
 DO NOT USE FLAMMABLE LIQUIDS TO START YOUR FIRE!

 Types of Permits

-Domestic/Backyard Permit: Yard debris (i.e. wood, needle or leaf material from trees, shrubs or plants).
-All materials should be dry and fire must be out by dark.
+Domestic/Backyard Permit: Yard debris (i.e. wood, needle, or leaf material from trees, shrubs, or plants).
+All materials should be dry and the fire must be out by dark.
 Once domestic waste is removed from the property of origin, it becomes commercial waste.
 Your permit is valid as long as you live at the address.
 If you move or change your phone number, please call us or stop by our station to update our files.

 This type of burning may be done in a burn barrel or pile.

 Construction or Demolition Permit: Must be 3 air miles from city limits.
-Construction means any material actually resulting from or produced by a building or construction project (i.e. wood, lumber, paper, crating and packing materials used during construction, materials left after completion of construction and materials collected during clean-up of a construction site).
-Demolition means any material actually resulting from or produced by the complete or partial destruction or tearing down of any man-made structure or the clearing of site for land improvement or clean-up debris and agricultural waste.
+Construction means any material actually resulting from or produced by a building or construction project (i.e. wood, lumber, paper, crating, and packing materials used during construction, materials left after completion of construction, and materials collected during clean-up of a construction site).
+Demolition means any material actually resulting from or produced by the complete or partial destruction or tearing down of any man-made structure or the clearing of the site for land improvement or clean-up of debris and agricultural waste.

 Agriculture Permit: Agriculture operations means an activity on land currently used or intended to be used primarily for the purpose of obtaining a profit in money by raising, harvesting, and selling crops or by the raising and sale of livestock or poultry, or the produce thereof.
 It does not include the construction and use of dwellings customarily provided in conjunction with the agricultural operation.